blacksaildivision/ansible-tutorial/README.md

 nginx_port: 80
 ```

 Variable must have a name.
 Good practice is to prefix variable name with role name.
+Value is defined after colon.
 Value can be number, string, list etc.
 From the top we have variable with string value.
 Quotes around strings can be omitted.
 Second variable is a list with two items (strings) and last variable has numeric value.

 In order to use variable in task you need to wrap them into double curly brackets `{{}}` and quotes `""`.
 Take a look at the example: